-The following sensitivity needs to be observed in seating arrangements for interview purposes or hosting official functions:
+The following sensitivity needs to be observed in seating arrangements for one-on-one arrangements, and small or large events:

 - Observant orthodox Jews should not be seated between two members of the opposite sex. - Observant Jews also prefer not to be placed in a situation where they are alone with a member of the opposite sex in a closed room.